danielwatson6/neural-punctuator/README.md

 ## Usage

-To train a model with weights saved in `experiments/myexperiment0` and non-default batch size and learning rate:
+This will train a model with non-default batch size and learning rate, and will save its weights in `experiments/myexperiment0`:

 ```bash
 source env.sh